yungchu123/SC1015-/README.md

 - Advertising on the whole population can be costly and ineffective

 ## Contributors
+- Twu Pin Yang - Data Preparation and Exploratory Analysis
+- Marco Nathaniel Lu Ng - Decision Tree Models and Data Insights
-- @yungchu123 - K Means Clustering
+- @yungchu123 - K Means Clustering and Conclusion

 ## Problem Definition
 - Choose a target customer segment for marketing campaign in order to reduce costs and maximise profits